szebedy/autonomous-drone/README.md

 cd ~/catkin_ws/px4
 make posix_sitl_default gazebo
 ```
-A window will pop up shows a quadcoter.
+A window will pop up showing a quadcoter.
 Close the window, go back to the terminal and press Ctrl+C

 Build this ROS package by
 ```